drewsdata/chat_wser_splits/data_description.md

 There is no data for the year 2020.
 The race was cancelled in 2020 because of the Covid pandemic.

+If a time column is in the format 9:56:16 then treat that as HH:MM:SS format.
+In this case, the value would be 09:56:16 which is 9 hours, 56 minutes, 16 seconds.

+Put a leading 0 if the time column starts with a single digit.
+All time columns are in HH:MM:SS format so pad with a leading zero.

 Temperature data is in the data description, not the data table

 Columns with the word "time" are in a format of hours:minutes:seconds.
 Those values do not represent a 24 hour clock schedule or format.
 They represent cumulative hours, minutes and seconds.
 For example, the value "26:45:18" represents a total of 26 hours, 45 minutes and 18 seconds.